samreenanjum/CTMC/README.md

 Evaluation:

-The official code for evaluating is provided by the MOTChallenge team [here](https://github.com/JonathonLuiten/TrackEval/tree/master/docs/MOTChallenge-Official).
+The official code for evaluating the tracker is provided by the MOTChallenge team [here](https://github.com/JonathonLuiten/TrackEval/tree/master/docs/MOTChallenge-Official).
 The script to run the evaluation code on the CTMC dataset can be found [here](https://github.com/samreenanjum/CTMC/blob/master/HOTA-metrics/scripts/run_ctmc.py).